Cost Per Hire: Definition, Calculation & How to Reduce

 What Is Cost Per Hire?

-Cost per hire is a metric that tells you how much you need to spend to recruit a new employee (on average).
+Cost per hire (CPH) is a recruitment metric that measures the total cost of recruiting and onboarding a new employee, divided by the number of hires made in a given period.
+It tells you how much you need to spend to recruit a new employee (on average).

 It includes a wide range of expenses, including: